A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

 \subsection{\texorpdfstring{Data }{Data }}

 }

 We will explore the use of the BBT model on four use-cases regarding the comparison of machine learning algorithms on multiple data sets.
-The details of how the data was obtained are not relevant for this paper, but for the sake of completeness we will briefly describe it.
 The four use cases are called small-small, small-large, medium-medium, and large-large.

-The large-large (\emph{ll}) use-case is the results of running 16 out of the box classifiers (without tuning their hyper-parameters) on 132 data sets.
-The classifiers are listed and briefly described below.
-The data sets are the first 132 smallest data sets from the set curated by \citet{Olson2017PMLB}.
-We use the accuracy metric so we can compare the results with the BSR procedure.
+The large-large ($\ell\ell$) use-case involves the evaluation of 16 out-of-the-box classifiers on 132 data sets.
+These classifiers were trained without any tuning of their hyper-parameters and the data sets are the first 132 smallest data sets from the PMLB dataset curated by \citet{Olson2017PMLB}.
+The accuracy metric was used for comparison with the BSR procedure.

-The first set of 13 algorithms are implementations of classification algorithms available in the scikit-learn package \citep{scikit-learn} (version 1.1.1), which also defines their particular set of default values for the hyper-parameters (not listed here).
+The first set of 13 algorithms are implementations of classification algorithms available in the scikit-learn package \citep{scikit-learn} (version 1.1.1) with their respective default hyper-parameter values, which are not listed here.

 \begin{itemize} \tightlist \item \emph{dt}: Decision tree \item \emph{gbm}: Gradient boosting classifier, \item \emph{knn}: K-nearest neighbors \item \emph{lda}: Linear discriminant analysis, \item \emph{lr}: Logistic regression \item \emph{mlp}: Multi-layer perceptron \item \emph{nb}: Naive Bayes Gaussian classifier \item \emph{passive}: Passive-aggressive classifier, \item \emph{qda}: Quadratic discriminant analysis, \item \emph{rf}: Random forest \item \emph{ridge}: Ridge regression \item \emph{svm}: SVM with a RBF kernel \item \emph{svml}: SVM with linear kernel \end{itemize}